Redei reciprocity, governing fields, and negative Pell: Governing fields

 \end{theorem}

-Cohn and Lagarias \cite{CohnLag} conjectured in 1983 that such governing fields should also exist for \emph{all} higher 2-power ranks of $C(dp)$.
-The recent work of Milovic \cite{Milovic}, which proves the first density results for 16-ranks of class groups $C(dp)$ with cyclic 2-part, such as $C(-2p)$, with error terms that are ``too good" to come from a governing field, makes it unlikely that the conjecture holds for $2^k$-ranks with $k>3$.
+The existence of $\Omega_{8,d}$ implies, by the Chebotarev density theorem, that we can compute the density of the set of primes $p$ for which $C(dp)$ has prescribed 2-, 4- and 8-rank.
+Cohn and Lagarias \cite{CohnLag} conjectured in 1983 that such governing fields $\Omega_{2^k}$ should exist for the $2^k$-rank of $C(dp)$ for all $k\ge1$.
+Recent work of Milovic and Koymans \cites{Milovic, MilKoymans} establishes density results for 16-ranks of class groups $C(dp)$ with cyclic 2-part, such as $C(-2p)$, with error terms that are ``too good" to come from a governing field, making it unlikely that the conjecture holds for $2^k$-ranks with $k\ge4$.
+Smith \cite{Smith2} nevertheless arrives at proving \emph{average} distributions for higher $2^k$-ranks by `governing less', focusing not on individual quadratic fields $K$ but on their related behavior in well-chosen families.